LucasKogachi/Excel-Filter-Comparison/README.md

 ## Overview
 This Excel Project is a Simple Tool using Excel VBA to Filter and Compare DATA.

+## Why Use this Tool?

+This tool is useful when you work in a company and the machine only has access to the company system and the Microsoft Office.
+Sometimes we stumble trying to do some simple things with the DATA and we only have Excel to help us, but what we need is a little more complicated than the usual, but still simple enough.

+### Example

+A Company needs to change many programs to accept the new changes in the system, but each program can call other subprograms and sometimes it’s necessary to change those subprograms too.
+Programs can also have subprograms in common.

+Every program has a list of subprograms used.
+To keep record of changes, there is a list of subprograms already changed and working, there is also another list with subprograms with new changes being evaluated and finally a list with subprograms of a program your team is working on.

+Using the tool, you copy the list of subprograms of a program your team is working on to the Input Sheet.
+To filter that you copy the list of subprograms already changed and working to a new Filter Sheet, in another new filter sheet you copy the list with subprograms with new changes being evaluated.
+Finally you can add a new Comparison Sheet with a list of who of your team is working with what subprogram.

+Running the tool, Output Sheet shows what subprograms your team needs to focus on and who of your team is working with what subprogram.

+This is just an example, you can find new uses for this tool.

 ## How it Works

 There are 3 Basic Sheets: